Rishabh-52/Exp-6/README.md

 5)Stop

-Conclusion:With this one can understand The fundamentals of conditional loop in python
+C̳o̳n̳c̳l̳u̳s̳i̳o̳n̳:With this one can understand The fundamentals of conditional loop in python